 -change my voter registration mailing address...and wait some more.

--go back to office of driver's licensing. process paper work. give them money. go away happy and with a temporary WA license.
+-go back to office of driver's licensing. process paper work. give them money. go away happy and with a temporary WA license.-receive my real WA license in the mail- be acutely aware that the pea-green turtleneck I am wearing in the photo will haunt me for many years to come.

 -give away more money to have an emission's test done